ocaml/dune/doc/faq.rst

 How Can I Write Inline Tests in a Package Without my Users Needing to Install ``ppx_inline_test``?
 ==================================================================================================

-If you came to OCaml from rust and noticed that dune has a feature for running inline tests you might be wondering how to do the OCaml equivalent of:
+If you came to OCaml from rust and noticed that Dune has a feature for running inline tests you might be wondering how to do the OCaml equivalent of:

 .. code:: rust